EPCCed/2025-10-22_GreenHPC_Bham/episodes/reducing-emissions.md

 - Individual users:
   - Run fewer jobs!
-  - Reduce wasted resources by having less job failures
+  - Reduce wasted resources by having fewer job failures
   - Run on systems that minimise emissions (spatial shifting)
   - Run when emissions from electricity are lower (temporal shifting)